Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 * **Advantages**:
   * Authentication: TLS can authenticate traffic between {{site.base_gateway}} and the PostgreSQL server.
 This helps prevent man-in-the-middle attacks.
 With TLS, {{site.base_gateway}} can verify that it is communicating with the correct PostgreSQL server, and the PostgreSQL server can verify that {{site.base_gateway}} or any other client is authorized to connect.
-  * Encryption: The data that is transmitted between {{site.base_gateway}} and the PostgreSQL server is encrypted using symmetric key encryption.
-This means the same key is used to encrypt and decrypt the data.
+  * Encryption: The data that is transmitted between {{site.base_gateway}} and the PostgreSQL server is encrypted.
 This method protects your data from unauthorized access.
   * Data integrity: With TLS, your data is protected during transport.
 * **Disadvantages**:
   * Complexity: Configuring and maintaining secure TLS connections requires managing certificates and may add additional complexity to your {{site.base_gateway}} instance.